Act Locally » October 21, 2014

 Kaitlin: We’re making this a litmus test for getting elected and bird-dogging candidates.
 If you don’t support ending corporate constitutional rights and money as speech, then we need other candidates to run.
 We must mobilize the public’s power and capacity to force action.

-Rob Richie is the director of FairVote and a frequent contributor to many leading newspapers and television news programs.
+Rob Richie is the president of FairVote and a frequent contributor to many leading newspapers and television news programs.
 He is co-author of Every Vote Equal and Whose Votes Count.

 if you like this, check out: